feelobot/gantree/README.md

 ### Prerequisites
 You need to have your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables set in order to use the tool as well as the proper aws permissions for Elastic Beanstalk, and S3 access.

-Note : From gantree 0.6.16, The necessity / configuration of AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables is not neccessary if gantree is installed in EC2 instance with proper IAM Role and policy.
+Note : For gantree versions >= 0.6.14, configuration of AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables is not necessary if running on an instance with IAM Roles enabled.

 To check if your EC2 has iam role or not, run below command.